White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

 \subsubsection{Semantic Attention by Whitening.}

-To verify that whitening enables prototypical tokens to aggregate point features based on their semantic relationships, we conduct both qualitative and quantitative analyses.
-First, we define two metrics: entropy, which measures the uniformity of each attention distribution and is normalized to the range $[0, 1]$; and diversity, which quantifies the distinctiveness among prototypical tokens by computing the inverse of average similarity across their attention maps.
-As described in Tab.~\ref{table_diversity_entropy}, the na\"ive cross-attention yields a low entropy score and a high diversity score.
-These scores imply that the prototypical tokens fail to capture the semantic structure of point features, instead focusing on features that are merely close in the projection space despite lacking semantic relevance.
-As a result, the attention collapses into point-level aggregation without meaningful semantic grouping.
-In contrast, our WARM with whitening achieves a relatively lower, yet sufficient, diversity score and a significantly higher entropy score.
-This suggests that each prototype attends more broadly and evenly to semantically related regions, resulting in richer and more coherent representations.
-Furthermore, the qualitative results in Fig.~\ref{fig_attention_map} support this observation.
-While the naïve attention focuses narrowly with limited spatial coverage, WARM highlights semantically coherent groupings of points.
-Note that these visualizations are selected based on percentile sampling of entropy scores, rather than cherry-picked examples.
+We validate that whitening enables prototypical tokens to aggregate features by semantic relationship, rather than spatial proximity in the projected space, through quantitative and qualitative analysis.
+We define two metrics: entropy, quantifying attention distribution uniformity (normalized to $[0,1]$), and diversity, quantifying inter-prototype distinctiveness as the inverse of average attention-map similarity.
+As shown in \cref{tabs:7_diversity_entropy}, na\"ive cross-attention exhibits low entropy and high diversity, indicating that prototypes attend to features close in projection space but lacking semantic relevance, causing attention to collapse into point-level aggregation without semantic grouping.
+WARM, by contrast, achieves substantially higher entropy alongside a moderate but sufficient diversity score, indicating that each prototype attends broadly and consistently to semantically related regions, yielding richer and more coherent representations.
+Qualitative results in \cref{figs:4_attention_map} corroborate this: na\"ive attention is spatially narrow, whereas WARM captures semantically coherent point groupings.
+Visualizations are sampled by entropy percentile rather than cherry-picked results.